awwx/meteor-variable/README.md

-Note that while variables are similar to Meteor’s [Session](http://docs.meteor.com/#session) object in that they provide a reactive data source, variables are not a complete Session
-replacement: variables are unnamed and aren’t persisted across hot code pushes like Session key/values are.
+Note that while variables are similar to Meteor’s [Session](http://docs.meteor.com/#session) object in that they provide a reactive data source, variables are not a Session replacement: variables are unnamed and aren’t persisted across hot code pushes like Session key/values are.
+Instead, variables are a basic building block for developing reactive applications.

 ## Version

-1.0.0

-Meteor linker supported:
-This implementation works with both pre-linker Meteor (0.6.4.1 and below) and the new "linker" version of Meteor (0.6.5-rc12 and above).
+1.1.0

+Built for the Meteor package system.
+To install:

+    meteor add awwx:variable

 ## API